-The One America Movement’s mission is to heal growing divisions in American society, to build human relationships that can cut through the isolated “bubbles” that increasingly define our country.
+The One America Movement’s mission is to build bridges and solve problems – to heal growing divisions in American society, to build human relationships that can cut through the isolated “bubbles” that increasingly define our country.
 We’re building a movement to transform the way we interact with and see each other and to counter divisiveness in our communities and in the public sphere.

 We bring people together across religious, racial, cultural and political divides to participate together in community service projects.
 These service projects, and the shared meal and conversation that follow, are important vehicles for people of all backgrounds and beliefs to relate to each other as people and see beyond labels that divide us.

-One America was founded by Jewish, Christian and Muslim faith leaders following the 2016 presidential election and launched with the support of the Jewish service organization Repair the World.
+One America was founded by faith and community leaders following the 2016 presidential election and launched with the support of the Jewish service organization Repair the World.
 Scroll below for more information about our leadership.

 Muslim Public Affairs Council